-Engineering Project Managers rake in the most money, with average earnings of $105K annually; Senior Software Engineers come in second with average earnings amounting to around $95K, while Sales Engineers and Embedded Software Engineers rank near the top as well (approximately $75K and $75K, respectively).
-Financial Analysts make an average about $55K, close to the bottom of the company pay scale.
+Business Development Managers rake in the most money, with average earnings of around $122K per year; Engineering Project Managers come in second with average earnings amounting to approximately $105K, while Sales Engineers and Product Marketing Specialists rank near the top as well (about $83K and $81K, respectively).
+Rockwell Automation, Inc. hands out some of the smallest paychecks to Financial Analysts ($55K on average).

-When it comes to location, the highest average paycheck ($116K per year) can be spotted in Houston, Texas; Cleveland, Ohio ($91K), the company's headquarter city of Milwaukee, Wisc. (approximately $79K), and Eden Prairie, Minn. (around $77K) are the next top-paying cities.
-Mayfield Heights, Ohio is one of the lowest-paid cities, with earnings averaging $68K.
-By state, Rockwell Automation, Inc. pays its Massachusetts employees the most; the pay rate there is about $115K annually.
+When it comes to location, the highest average paycheck ($126K annually) can be spotted in Richmond, Va.; Houston, Texas (around $112K), Cleveland, Ohio ($92K), and the company's headquarter city of Milwaukee, Wisc. ($82K) are the next top-paying cities.
+Expected earnings are below average (approximately $68K) in Mayfield Heights, Ohio, one of the lowest-paid cities.
+Pay rates in the United States are highest in the state of Massachusetts, where they average to about $100K per year.

 Years of Experience